ssapereaude/Projects/README.md

 # Projects
-List of a few projects that have been successfully developed during my studies.
+List of a few projects that have been successfully developed during my studies:

 •   Easy68K Linux Command Learning Environment, Solo Project: The tool was developed to help students with learning Linux commands in the most engaging format.
 (02/2024)
 Technologies used: Assembly 68000